aliyanamu/DAT-Deployment-Docs/Nespay Deployment/server-setup.md

 - 80/443: HTTP/HTTPS (Nginx)
 - 5432: PostgreSQL (restrict to localhost or backend containers)
 - 6379: Redis (restrict to localhost)
-- 5672: RabbitMQ AMQP (restrict to localhost)
-- 15672: RabbitMQ Management (restrict to admin IPs or disable)
 - 3100: Loki (restrict to localhost)
 - 4318: Alloy OTLP endpoint (restrict to localhost)